Fast symmetric factorization of hierarchical matrices with applications: Symmetric Factorization of low-rank update

 \subsection{Sylvester's determinant theorem}

 Calculating the determinant of an $n \times n$ matrix $A$, classically, using a cofactor expansions requires $\mathcal O(n!)$ operations.
-However, if the $LU$ or eigenvalue decomposition is obtained, this cost is reduced to $\mathcal O(n^3)$.
+However, this can be reduced to $\mathcal O(n^3)$ by first computing the $LU$ or eigenvalue decomposition of the matrix.
 Recently~\cite{ambikasaran2014fast}, it was shown that the determinant of HODLR matrices could be calculated in $\mathcal O(n \log n)$ time using Sylvester's determinant theorem~\cite{akritas1996various}, a formula relating the determinant of a low-rank update of the identity to the determinant of a smaller matrix.
 Determinants of matrices are very important in probability and statistics, in particular in Bayesian inference, as they often serve as the normalizing factor in likelihood calculations and in the evaluation of the conditional evidence.

 Sylvester's determinant theorem states that for $A,B \in \mathbb R^{n \times p}$,

 where the determinant on the right hand side is only of a $p \times p$ matrix.
 Hence, the determinant of a rank $p$ perturbation to an $n \times n$ identity matrix, where $p \ll n$, can be computed at a computational cost of $\mathcal{O}(p^2n)$.
 This formula has recently found applications in Bayesian statistics for computing precise values of Gaussian likelihood functions (which depend on the determinant of the corresponding covariance matrix)~\cite{ambikasaran2014fast} and computing the determinant of large matrices in random matrix theory~\cite{tao2012topics}.